 Withdrawal and Refunds

-Due to the labor and systems involved in processing new student information and preparing required course materials, all registration fees and fees related to course materials, including Lab Fees, are non-refundable.
+Due to the labor and systems involved in processing new student information and preparing required course materials, all registration fees and some fees related to course materials, field trips, program extensions, and graduation events, are non-refundable.

 For full-time students enrolled in programs of study exceeding 300 total instructional hours, tuition is generally charged on an annual basis.
 Students who withdraw from or are terminated by the program will be eligible for a tuition refund based on the full program tuition (less any discounts received by the student) and the date of withdrawal as follows: